 "I'd like to fight, Professor."

 The heiress looked the dark-skinned girl up and down as she proceeded down the stairs to the front of the viewing area.
-Her eyes traced the handguns that crisscrossed the Emerald's lower back, and hummed.
-Was she a ranged fighter foremost, or was there more to her than that?
+Her eyes traced the unusual-looking handguns that crisscrossed Emerald's lower back, and hummed.
+Was she simply a sharpshooter, or was there more to her and her weapons than that?

 "Ms. Sustrai, was it?
 Excellent.
 Always a pleasure to see others so invested in my class."

-The green-haired Haven student nodded, and Weiss rested her chin in her hand, gritting her teeth just slightly.
+The green-haired Haven student nodded, and Weiss rested her chin in her hand again, gritting her teeth just slightly.
+Getting to fight a foreign student before Vytal was a huge opportunity.

 "Now, who should be your opponent?"
 The instructor pursed her lips, finger tracing the screen of her scroll.